 Biotic Cross-Pollination: Pollination occurring because of the movement of pollen grains from one flower to another due to agents like animals, insects and birds.

-2. What are the two different kinds of self-pollination?
+5. What are the types of self-pollination?

-3. What are the different agents that help in cross-pollination?
+6. What are the agents of cross-pollination?